luisDVA/luisdva.github.io/_posts/2023-04-06-package-comments.md

 ## What are people commenting about their loaded packages?

-With so much public code available, it is now possible to search for .R, .Rmd and .Qmd files online, look for package load calls (e.g., library(data.table)), and then check for code comments after these lines (e.g., library(data.table) # dev version).
+With so much public code available, it is now possible to search for .R, .Rmd and .Qmd files online, look for package load calls (e.g., `library(data.table)`), and then check for code comments after these lines (e.g., `library(data.table) # using dev version`).

 A good source of data for this can be the weekly GitHub snapshots available on Google’s BigQuery cloud platform.
 This 3TB+ dataset includes the content of 163 million files, all searchable with regular expressions.

-This [post](https://towardsdatascience.com/top-100-most-used-r-functions-on-github-9caf2b81b314){:target="_blank"} by [Vlad Kozhevnikov](https://github.com/v-kozhevnikov){:target="_blank"} explains how to wrute SQL for BigQuery to select the IDs of all relevant files and then select content of R files.
+This [post](https://towardsdatascience.com/top-100-most-used-r-functions-on-github-9caf2b81b314){:target="_blank"} by [Vlad Kozhevnikov](https://github.com/v-kozhevnikov){:target="_blank"} explains how to write SQL for BigQuery to select the IDs of all relevant files and then select content of R files.
 After that we can run another query to search the script contents for code comments after `library()` calls.

 The queries for .R files look like this (change with your respective BigQuery project, dataset, and table names).
 I repeated this for .R, .Rmd, and .Qmd files.